LukeTarr/No-Show-Model/README.md

 # No-Show-Model
-A Machine Learning model for predicting medical appointment no-shows.
+A team-built Machine Learning model for predicting medical appointment no-shows.

+Made with Pandas and SciKitLearn inside of a Jupyter Notebook.